whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-15-Birchbox-Subscription-Box-February-2016-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> There were some great products but also some misses for me in this box.
-I especially loved the lip balm which was full size and worth $14 in itself.
+The eye cream that I received was in a quite generous size, more than half the full size, and was worth $24.
+Plus I especially loved the ARROW (a Birchbox beauty line) lip balm which was full size and worth $14 in itself.
 Overall I did find use for everything except one product and the value to me is still way above what I paid for so it's still a win for me.
-It's hard to be disappointed with Birchbox because you always get much more than the cost and that's why I stay subscribed.</p>
+With a total value of $51.25 for a $10 box, what's not to love!</p>

 <p>Not a subscriber?
 You can <a href="https://www.birchbox.com/invite/whatsupmailbox"><big>visit their website or subscribe here</big></a> to start receiving their monthly beauty boxes.
 And don't forget to use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">MALLYGIFT</a> to receive a FREE full-size Mally Evercolor Shadow Stick in Copper Rose ($25 value!) when you join Birchbox.</p>